The Thin Line between Progressive and Insanity in American Auto History

 The air-cooled Chevrolet debacle of 1923 began with experimentation by Charles Kettering, the innovative genius behind the development of the electric starter that appeared on the 1912 Cadillac and transformed the entire industry, in 1918.
 It culminated with a rush to production fueled by a power struggle for control of General Motors.

 Perhaps the most intriguing technological innovations from the formative years of the industry are those that were literally decades ahead of practical feasibility.
 Consider the Woods Dual Power of 1916, a hybrid that utilized a four-cylinder gasoline engine as an auxiliary to the Woods electric motor featuring many of the engineering principles found on the Prius.

-The infancy of the automobile is littered with the wreckage of genius that crashed upon the rocky shores of high-speed advancement, warp speed technological advancement, and the changing needs of a fickle consumer.
-Consider the fact that the first automotive endeavors of Studebaker, a company that was the world’s largest producer of wheeled vehicles in the world during the 1870s, were an electric powered vehicle designed by Thomas Edison.
+The infancy of the automobile is littered with the wreckage of genius that crashed upon the rocky shores of high-speed advancement, warp-speed technological advancement, and the changing needs of a fickle consumer.
+Consider the fact that the first automotive endeavors of Studebaker, a company that was the world’s largest producer of wheeled vehicles in the world during the 1870s, were electric-powered vehicles designed by Thomas Edison.
 Consider the fact that the patented VST (variable speed transmission) devised by Milton Reeves is the grandfather of the transmission in the Dodge Caliber.

 To be a visionary or eccentric requires independent thinking.
 From that perspective, during the formative years of the American automobile industry independent thinking reigned supreme.

 ©Jim Hinckley, March 2013